 Since Group 1 has the highest SFR and the strongest emission lines, this group may represent the \citet{Pawlik_2019} blue-to-blue cycle in which the galaxies resume their star formation after the PSB phase.
 Group 2 may include galaxies that transition from star-forming to quiescent, and the low asymmetry of Group 3 suggests that its (formerly quiescent) galaxies may have been rejuvenated by minor mergers.
 Moreover, Group 3 should have weaker emission lines because its star formation has already quenched, and the minor merger has only caused a weak starburst.
 This is consistent with the general trend observed in Fig. \ref{fig:m_vs_sfr}.

-If the groups are produced by mergers affecting different types of precursor galaxies, Groups 1 and 2 (originating from star-forming galaxies) should have a mass distribution similar to star-forming galaxies, whereas Group 3 (originating from quiescent galaxies) should have a mass distribution similar to quiescent galaxies.
-This prediction is consistent with observations, since all three PSB groups have masses similar to both the most massive star-forming galaxies and the least massive quiescent galaxies, see Fig. \ref{fig:mass_distribution}.
+If the groups are produced by mergers affecting different types of precursor galaxies, the mass distribution of Groups 1 and 2 (originating from star-forming galaxies) should be similar to star-forming galaxies, whereas the mass distribution of Group 3 (originating from quiescent galaxies) should be similar to that of quiescent galaxies.
+This prediction is consistent with observations because the masses of all three PSB groups are similar to the most massive star-forming galaxies and to the least massive quiescent galaxies (see Fig. \ref{fig:mass_distribution}).

-\citet{Pawlik_2019} further suggest that the blue-to-blue cycle occurs for $\sim30\%$ of PSB galaxies with $9.5<\log(M_*/M_\odot)<10.5$, which is consistent with Group 1 containing $\sim30\%$ of the galaxies within this mass range. \citet{Pawlik_2019} also suggest that $\sim70\%$ of PSB galaxies with $9.5<\log(M_*/M_\odot)<10.5$ and $\sim60\%$ of PSB galaxies with $\log(M_*/M_\odot)>10.5$ transition from star-forming to quiescent due to a gas-rich major merger, which is consistent with Group 2 containing $\sim60\%$ of the galaxies within both of these mass ranges.
-However, \citet{Pawlik_2019} suggest that $\sim40\%$ of PSB galaxies with $\log(M_*/M_\odot)>10.5$ are rejuvenated galaxies, whereas Group 3 only contains $\sim10\%$ of the \citet{Meusinger_2017} galaxies within this mass range. \citet{Pawlik_2019} also suggest that these galaxies gradually move towards the high-mass end of the red sequence, but Group 3 is found in the low-mass end.
-Contrary to observations, in this scenario Group 3 is also expected to have an older stellar population, since it was previously quiescent.
+\citet{Pawlik_2019} further suggested that the blue-to-blue cycle occurs for $\sim30\%$ of PSB galaxies with $9.5<\log(M_*/M_\odot)<10.5$, which is consistent with Group 1 containing $\sim30\%$ of the galaxies within this mass range. \citet{Pawlik_2019} also suggested that $\sim70\%$ of PSB galaxies with $9.5<\log(M_*/M_\odot)<10.5$ and $\sim60\%$ of PSB galaxies with $\log(M_*/M_\odot)>10.5$ transition from star-forming to quiescent as a result of a gas-rich major merger, which is consistent with Group 2 containing $\sim60\%$ of the galaxies within both of these mass ranges. \citet{Pawlik_2019} suggested, however, that $\sim40\%$ of PSB galaxies with $\log(M_*/M_\odot)>10.5$ are rejuvenated galaxies, whereas Group 3 only contains $\sim10\%$ of the \citet{Meusinger_2017} galaxies within this mass range. \citet{Pawlik_2019} also suggested that these galaxies gradually move toward the high-mass end of the red sequence, but Group 3 is found at the low-mass end.
+In contrast to observations, in this scenario, Group 3 is also expected to have an older stellar population because it was previously quiescent.
 Instead, the stellar populations in all three groups have similar age distributions.

-\subsection{RSFGs and Secular Evolution}
+\subsection{RSFGs and secular evolution}

-The \citet{Pawlik_2019} interpretation might be consistent with observations of Groups 1 and 2, but is seemingly inconsistent with Group 3.
-A plausible interpretation must be able to explain why the galaxies in Group 3 are the reddest, yet are younger than quiescent galaxies and lie in the low-mass end of the red sequence.
+The \citet{Pawlik_2019} interpretation might be consistent with observations of Groups 1 and 2, but is apparently inconsistent with Group 3.
+A plausible interpretation must be able to explain why the galaxies in Group 3 are the reddest, but are younger than quiescent galaxies and lie at the low-mass end of the red sequence.